-7.28 Reporting individual hourly metered values
+7.27 Reporting individual hourly metered values

 Under the Metering Regulations, individual metering values for daily settled offtake and input points must be reported to the gas supplier in Nm3.
 Preliminary hourly values for the preceding supply day are reported no later than 10.30 am current time the following day.
 Final hourly values for a whole supply month are reported within five weekdays after the end of the supply month.
-Reporting takes place in MSCONS.
+Reporting takes place in MSCONS stating that preliminary values are assigned product code 6102 and final values are assigned product code 6109.